StevenMMortimer/rdfp/README.md

 ### Functions

 All functions start with `dfp_` to aid the user's ability to find DFP-specific operations when using code completion in RStudio.
-By default most **rdfp** functions will return a list simply parsed from the XML returned in the SOAP response.
-Some functions may take additional steps to format the results as data.frame or vector and this will be noted in the function documentation.
+By default most **rdfp** functions will return a data.frame or list parsed from the XML returned in the SOAP response.

 ### Install and Load rdfp Library